DieselTech/PowerShell/README.md

 # PowerShell

-Safe keeping of common powershell scrips used in our MSP
+Scripts used in MSP operation.